conjugateprior/events/README.md

 ### Event_Filter

-Since I can't figure out what this program does, there are probably no functions in `events` to replicate it.
+Since I can't figure out what this program does, there are probably no functions to replicate it.

 ### KEDS_Count

-Most, but not all, of the functionality of KEDS_Count is available in `events`.
+Most, but not all, of the functionality of KEDS_Count is implemented.
 Some differences are noted below:

  * Aggregation is possible by day, week, month, quarter and year, but not biweekly.

  * There is no choice of date format: `read_keds` just assumes that it's going to be yyMMdd.
 This may be relaxed in later versions.

+ * `read_keds` assumes that two digit year specifications 69 to 99
+   indicate years between 1969 to 1999, and 00 to 68 indicate 2000 to
+   2068.
+This is R and the POSIX standard interpretation for this needlessly ambiguous date formulation.
+In contrast KEDS_Count treats 28 to 99 as in the twentieth century and 00 to 27 as in the twenty first century.

- * Multiple input files are not automatically dealt with in `events`, although this is planned.
-Concatenating the files before reading them in is a simple option for all but Windows users.
+ * Multiple input files are not automatically dealt with, although this is planned.
+Concatenating the files before reading them is a simple option for all except Windows users.

  * Wildcarding for actors nand event codes is not implemented directly, so you have to use R's facilities.
 An example using